 Technical Advisory

-Suhas BhairavPublished on April 15, 2026
+Suhas BhairavPublished April 15, 2026 · 10 min read

 Technical Patterns, Trade-offs, and Failure Modes

-This section outlines architecture decisions, common pitfalls, and failure modes that arise when designing autonomous freight rate renegotiation agents operating in volatile spot markets.
+This section outlines architecture decisions, common pitfalls, and failure modes that arise when designing autonomous freight rate renegotiation agents in volatile markets.
 The discussion blends principles from applied AI, distributed systems, and modernization strategies.

 Architecture patterns